GaijinEntertainment/DagorEngine/prog/gameLibs/daRg/_doc_dev/input_architecture.md

 ### Touch-Screen Emulation

 `emuTouchScreenWithMouse` is a HID-level flag that reroutes mouse events to touch.
-When active, `mousePointerPos.pos` diverges from actual mouse position.
+When active, `mousePointer.pos` diverges from actual mouse position.
 The `updateGlobalActiveCursor()` has a workaround that reads the HID driver directly.
-This is explicitly out of scope for current refactoring.